Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 What are synthetic colorants?

-Synthetic colorants, a.k.a. artificial colors, are chemical additives that change the shade of eye shadows, foundations, blushes, powders, lipsticks, mascaras, etc. These colorants are often made up from a variety of synthetic chemicals.
+Synthetic colorants, a.k.a. artificial colors, are chemical additives that change the shade of eye shadows, foundations, blushes, powders, lipsticks, mascaras, etc. These colorants are often made from a variety of synthetic chemicals.
 Even when carefully reading the ingredients' label, it can be extremely difficult to know exactly what you’re exposing your skin to.

 The impact of artificial colors on your skin